GoogleCloudPlatform/click-to-deploy-solutions/data-analytics-platform-scheduled/README.md

 * [Service accounts:](https://cloud.google.com/iam/docs/service-accounts) : credentials used by Google Cloud services to interact with other Google Cloud components
 * [BigQuery Data Transfer Service](https://cloud.google.com/bigquery/docs/dts-introduction) : automates data movement into BigQuery on a scheduled, managed basis.

+## Costs

+Pricing Estimates - We have created a sample estimate based on some usage we see from new startups looking to scale.
+This estimate would give you an idea of how much this deployment would essentially cost per month at this scale and you extend it to the scale you further prefer.
+Here's the [link](https://cloud.google.com/products/calculator#id=89190782-a6db-4d0b-977e-6fbdbe857a8a).

 ## Deploy

+:clock1: Estimated deployment time: 2 min

 1. Click on Open in Google Cloud Shell button below.
 <a href="https://ssh.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https://github.com/GoogleCloudPlatform/click-to-deploy-solutions&cloudshell_workspace=data-analytics-platform-scheduled" target="_new">